SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/CPP/Headpose_detection.md

-### Include CPU as plugin device
+### Select CPU as plugin device
-Till now, we have defined all the required methods required for head pose detection.
-Now we will extend our Face detection application with head pose detection.
-We will use CPU as plugin device for inferencing head pose which already selected for Age and Gender detection
+In previous labs,  Face, Age and Gender detection is done.
+Now, the application will be extended with head pose detection.
+Here, the CPU will be used as plugin device for inferencing head pose detection.
+Which is already selected for Age and Gender detection in previous lab.

 ### Load pre-trained optimized model for head pose Inferencing
-We need CPU as plugin device for inferencing HeadPose and load pre-retained model for head pose detection on CPU
+:  Load pre-retained optimized model for head pose detection on CPU as CPU is already selected as plugin device previously.
 - Replace **#TODO: HeadPose Detection 1** with the following lines of code

 ```cpp